 Can you be vegan and shop at Costco?
 If so, you’ll love this Vegan Costco Shopping Guide, including 36 Costco vegan products.
 Looking for the best vegan food at Costco?
 Use this shopping list to add deliciousness to your vegan diet today!

 I get questions from people about where we buy our best vegan products.
-The majority of our shopping for vegan products comes from 3–4 stores: Our local grocery store (Price Chopper), Sprouts, Natural Grocers, and Costco.
+The majority of our shopping for vegan products comes from 3 to 4 stores: Our local grocery store (Price Chopper), Sprouts, Natural Grocers, and Costco.

 There is a membership fee to shop at Costco (approximately $60/year), but we think it’s worth it because of the perks they offer their members.
 These include: